Eterea/blender/docs/tips.md

 ---

-**How to override all materials**
+### How to override all materials

-Be sure to select **Cycles** engine
+- Be sure to select **Cycles** engine

-Go to **View Layer tab**
+- Go to **View Layer tab**

-See that **Override** section.
+- See that **Override** section.
 Open and select your overrides both for Materials and World

 ---

-### Light linking in cycles (viewport gpu vs cpu)
+### Light linking in Cycles (Viewport GPU vs CPU)

 Sometimes Light Linking doesn’t work in GPU viewport initially, but starts working after switching to CPU and back.
 This is not random.

-**What’s happening:**
+#### What’s happening:

-Cycles uses cached GPU kernels and shader states in the viewport.
+- Cycles uses cached GPU kernels and shader states in the viewport.

-Light Linking may fail to initialize correctly on GPU.
+- Light Linking may fail to initialize correctly on GPU.

-Switching to CPU forces a full rebuild of shading and scene state.
+- Switching to CPU forces a full rebuild of shading and scene state.

-When switching back to GPU, it reuses the now-correct state.
+- When switching back to GPU, it reuses the now-correct state.

-**Key takeaway:**
+#### Key takeaway:

-The issue is state initialization / cache invalidation, not your setup.
+- The issue is state initialization / cache invalidation, not your setup.

-GPU viewport can display Light Linking correctly, but may need a refresh.
+- GPU viewport can display Light Linking correctly, but may need a refresh.

-**Possible Quick fixes (without switching CPU/GPU):**
+#### Possible Quick fixes (without switching CPU/GPU):

-Toggle viewport shading (Solid <> Rendered)
+- Toggle viewport shading (Solid <> Rendered)

-Slightly change samples
+- Slightly change samples

-Adjust any light parameter
+- Adjust any light parameter

-Toggle Light Linking on/off
+- Toggle Light Linking on/off

 These actions force a kernel/shader refresh and usually resolve the issue.

----

 ### Anisotropy